 How to suppress zero in a cell in Excel

 When using an expression that might return a zero, you can wrap that expression in an IF() function to suppress a 0 result.
 Generally, you won’t want to do this, but to be comprehensive, you’ll want to know how to do this.

-Our simple expression in column D is =B3+C3, and two of them (D5 and D7) both return 0.
+Our simple expression in column D is =B3+C3, and D5 returns 0.
 Select cell D3 and enter the expression

-and copy to D4:D7.
-Figure F shows the results; D5 and D7 are blank.
-The IF() function evaluates the real expression that sums the two values and returns an empty string (“”) when the result is 0.
-If it isn’t 0, the IF() returns the non-zero result.
+The IF() function evaluates the real expression that sums the two values and returns an empty string (“”) when the result is 0; if it isn’t 0, the IF() returns the non-zero result.
 The big difference between this solution and the first two is that you’ll use this only with expressions, not values.
 In addition, you can control which expressions return the empty string instead of zero.